-- 1. Wear a bra 24 hours a day for the first week after your surgery.
-A comfortable sports bra, without an underwire, that you can sleep in is best. - 2.
-Eat a balanced diet and try to maintain good nutrition.
-Also, drink plenty of fluids.
-Some of the pain medications can cause constipation, and drinking plenty of water will help to prevent this. - 3.
-Avoid blood pressure checks, IVs, and venipunctures on the affected arm.

-You may notice some mild swelling of the affected arm.
+- 1. You will be more tired than usual, but try not to sleep throughout the entire day.
+It makes sleeping at night more difficult and will slow your recovery. - 2.
+Eat a balanced diet and try to maintain good nutrition. - 3.
+Drink plenty of fluids.
+Some of the pain medications can cause constipation, and drinking plenty of water will help to prevent this. - 4.
+You may notice some mild swelling of the involved arm.
 This will usually resolve on its own.
 If it is getting worse, notify the Surgical Oncology Clinic.
 You will also probably notice some numbness on the skin of the inner arm.
 This is expected and often gets better very gradually.